tuda-parallel/FTIO/README.md

 For any questions, feel free to contact me: <ahmad.tarraf@tu-darmstadt.de>

 ### Built With
-The project was build with Python.
+The project was built with Python.

 - ![python][python.bedge]